Senior Lecturer & Course Lead for Paramedic Science

 Karen has published a number of text books aimed at student and practicing paramedics, as well as publishing a number of papers within professional journals.

-In her spare time, Karen is a bass guitarist with a local rock band and likes to take part in the sport of fencing.
+In her spare time, Karen is a bass guitarist with a local rock band and likes sew plushies to raise money for a local cat rescue.